d-uzlov/k8s-homelab/k8s-core/docs/ansible/control-plane.md

 ```

 Note that each control plane host must have its own `k8s_apiserver_advertise_address`,
-but all other options will be shared between hosts in a cluster.
+but all other options should be shared between hosts in a cluster.

 You will need to re-run the playbook whenever control plane host IP is changed.

+`k8s_apiserver_loadbalancer_endpoint` is how external workloads can access apiserver.
+This includes CNI, because they can't use cluster network.
+Here we primarily use it to fill the list of alt names for apiserver certificate.
+Additionally, controller-manager and scheduler currently also use it, but it's optional and can be changed later.

+`k8s_apiserver_advertise_address` is used to fill the list of available endpoints for `kubernetes.default` service,
+which is used by applications running inside tbe cluster.

 # deploy